alpaylan/secimtakip/README.md

 # SecimTakip

-Secimtakip is an electoral map specialized for percentage based presentation.
+Secimtakip is an electoral map specialized for percentage-based presentation.